IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO.md

 Normally in a production size Kubernetes cluster on IBM Cloud we would install Istio as an Add-On.
 There are 5 Kubernetes add-ons available: Istio, Knative, Kubernetes Terminal, Diagnostic and Debug Tools, and Static Route.

-Istio installed via the add-on is a managed service and it creates a production grade Istio instance and it requires a cluster with at least 3 worker nodes with 4 CPUs and 16 GB of memory which our lab Kubernetes cluster doesn't have.
+Istio installed via the add-on is a managed service.
+It creates a production grade Istio instance and it requires a cluster with at least 3 worker nodes with 4 CPUs and 16 GB of memory which our lab Kubernetes cluster doesn't have.

-Instead, in this lab we will install the Istio demo profile ourselves using `istioctl` and its standalone operator. `istioctl` is available in IBM Cloud Shell, when we wrote these instructions it was at version 1.5.4 which means we will install Istio 1.5.4.
+Instead, in this lab we will install the Istio demo profile ourselves using `istioctl` and the Istio standalone operator. `istioctl` is available in IBM Cloud Shell, when we wrote these instructions it was at version 1.5.4 which means we will install Istio 1.5.4.

 ### Automated setup